mazenadel19/mazenadel19/README.md

  <img width="50%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🌱 I’m learning Typescript, React.js and other Front End libaries
+- 🌱 I’m learning Typescript, React.js, and other Front End libraries

-- 👯 I’m looking to collaborate on: Developing new and intriguing open-source projects, with the community, for the community
+- 👯 I’m looking to collaborate on Developing new and intriguing open-source projects, with the community, for the community

 - 😄 Pronouns: He/Him